-- 1. The first step should always be to ensure the student/child is safe.
-If you believe a child faces immediate danger or risk of harm, contact Victoria Police on 000. - 2.
-When speaking with a child or young person, it is important to remember that if they have decided to speak to you, then there is a good chance they trust you. - Give the child or young person your full attention. - Listen calmly and empathically. - Reassure the child or young person that it is right to tell. - Accept the child or young person will disclose only what they are comfortable disclosing and recognise the bravery/strength of the child for talking about something that is difficult. - Let the child or young person take their time. - Let the child or young person use their own words. - Don't make promises you cannot keep. - 3.
+1. The first step should always be to ensure the student/child is safe.
+If you believe a child faces immediate danger or risk of harm, contact Victoria Police on 000.

+2 Listen samily and empathically.
+2. Thank the individual for bringing the allegation to your attention.
+Offer them support and assistance as necessary.
+If they are a staff member, refer them to the Employee Assistance Program (EAP), where available. • Reassure the child or young person that it is right to tell. • Accept the child or young person will disclose only what they are comfortable disclosing and recognise the bravery/strength of the child for talking about something that is difficult. • Let the child or young person take their time. • Let the child or young person use their own words. • Don't make promises you cannot keep.
+3 .
 Tell the child or young person what you plan to do next.
+3. Explain to the person making the report that the school will manage the concern confidentially and, to protect all parties, they should not discuss the matter.
+Table a second to seally a second of the allowed